 When it comes to spending time in the Thai Islands, the more the better!
 But if you only have a few days to travel around Thailand then I would recommend staying in Koh Samui for at least 3 nights.
 This will allow you to explore the island and check out some of the best things to do in Koh Samui, visit a few beaches and maybe go on a day trip to the beautiful Angthong National Park.
 Or if you prefer, stay by the beach sipping cocktails and watching the beautiful days go by.
 It’s a beach holiday, enjoy it as you like!

 Need more information and travel tips to Thailand?
 We have you covered!
-On our Thailand Page, you can find guides and blog posts about many cities, islands, beaches and local experiences.
+On our Thailand page, you can find guides and blog posts about many cities, islands, beaches and local experiences.

-Love This Post?
+Love guide to Koh Samui?
 Pin it for later!